 The Home Office Official Development Assistance (ODA) budget provides support to asylum seekers while their claims for refugee status are being processed and provide support to unaccompanied asylum-seeking children (UASCs).
 ODA funding helps pay for food, shelter, travel and training for up to 12 months for people that are unable to live in their own country for fear of persecution because of race, religion, nationality, political opinion or other factors such as sexual orientation.
 This is an important complement to critical humanitarian support delivered overseas.

 The Syrian Vulnerable Peoples Scheme (SVPRS) and Vulnerable Childrens Resettlement Scheme (VCRS) are programmes designed to support the Government's aim to resettle vulnerable refugees from the Syrian conflict.
 The commitment to resettle 20,000 refugees from Syria by 2020 was made by the Government in September 2015.
 Funding enables authorities to provide refugees who have fled conflict and persecution with a safe environment and the chance to rebuild their lives.
 The Home Office Official Development Assistance (ODA) budget pays for two resettlement schemes: The Syrian Vulnerable Persons Resettlement Scheme (SVPRS) and the Vulnerable Children Resettlement Scheme (VCRS).
 Home Office ODA funding pays for food, shelter and training for up to 12 months.
 By the end of Sept.
 2019, over 18,000 refugees had found safety in the UK to rebuild their lives as part of the Vulnerable Persons Resettlement Scheme.
 The Home Office is on-track to deliver the full VPRS commitment by the end of 2020.

-Project Hunter is aimed at developing rules based targeting capabilities that will allow ODA countries to help deter the movement across national borders of individuals and goods, that would harm their national interests, by enhancing their border control.
+Project Hunter Chaucer has an overall aim to build international targeting in ODA countries to help deter the movement across national borders of individuals and goods, that would harm their national interests, by enhancing their border control.
 Project Chaucer (in West Africa only) looks to create highly-skilled multi-agency local teams capable of deterring the use of individuals and freight to smuggle drugs or other harmful commodities within developing countries by criminal gangs.
 Hunter/Chaucer projects and activities are based in three main geographical areas the Americas, Africa and EurAsia and have officers embedded in various locations around the world working with local law enforcement agencies and key stakeholders.